gness1804/weather-app/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Serve (prod)
+Run `yarn server` to spin up a production version of the app in the browser.
+Or, simply run `yarn prod` to run both the build and server commands.

 ## Running unit tests